Acoustic shape optimization using energy stable curvilinear finite differences: The discrete optimization problem

 \subsection{Shape parameterization and regularization}

 The shape of the bottom boundary can be parametrized in many ways, see \cite{samareh2001survey} for an overview of common methods.
-Here we let $\bv{p} = [p_1,p_2,p_3,...,p_{m_{\Gamma_I}}]$ be a vector containing the $y$-coordinates of the bottom for each grid point in the $x$-direction, see Figure \ref{fig: lake}.
+Here we let $\bv{p} = [p_1,p_2,p_3,\dots,p_{m_{\Gamma_I}}]$ be a vector containing the $y$-coordinates of the bottom for each grid point in the $x$-direction, see Figure \ref{fig: lake}.
 To combat the ill-posedness of \eqref{eq: cont_min_prob_multiblock} a regularization term $\frac{1}{2} \gamma \snorm{D_2 \bv{p}}_H$ is added to \eqref{eq: disc_loss_func}.
-This additional term penalizes spurious oscillations in $\bv{p}$ which helps us find smooth shapes (i.e., reduces the risk of getting stuck in a non-regular local minima to \eqref{eq: disc_min_prob}).
+This additional term penalizes spurious oscillations in $\bv{p}$ which helps us find smooth shapes (i.e. reduces the risk of getting stuck in a non-regular local minima to \eqref{eq: disc_min_prob}).
 The parameter $\gamma$ is chosen experimentally, a small value will give rise to oscillations and lead to a non-regular solution, whereas a large value will restrict $\bv{p}$ and lead to suboptimal solutions.
-For all numerical results presented here, we use $\gamma = 10^{-5}$.